 About Bicycling Monterey

-Bicycling Monterey serves as an information hub for bicycling in Monterey County, with over 300 posts and 65 web pages.
+Bicycling Monterey serves as an information hub for bicycling in Monterey County, with over 400 pages and posts of original content.
 Info relevant for bicyclists outside Monterey County is also included.
 Please respect copyright.

-While Monterey County does not yet have a formal bicycle coalition, there are many local bike community leaders–see “Bicycle Shops, Services, Clubs, and Resources.”
+While Monterey County does not yet have a formal bicycle coalition, there are many local bike community leaders–see “Bicycle Shops, Services, Clubs, Events, Infrastructure, and More.”
 Along with Bicycling Monterey, all are working to help make our county an even more bicycling friendly place, for visitors and residents.

-Founded in May 2009, the Bicycling Monterey website and projects are a public service of Mari Lynch and Fine Wordworking, recognized by the Association of Monterey Bay Area Governments, City of Monterey, City of Salinas, City of Seaside, Monterey County Health Department, Transportation Agency for Monterey County, Monterey-Salinas Transit, National Steinbeck Center, Monterey Bay Aquarium, Monterey Institute of International Studies, California State University Monterey Bay, Stevenson School, Monterey County Convention and Visitors Bureau, Monterey Jazz Festival, Sea Otter Classic, Mazda Raceway Laguna Seca, Naval Postgraduate School Foundation Cycling Club, California Bicycle Coalition, and many others, and recommended and featured by media including KUSP Central Coast Public Radio, KSBW, the Monterey County Weekly, the Salinas Californian, and the Monterey County Herald.
+Founded in May 2009, the Bicycling Monterey website and projects are a public service of Mari Lynch and Fine Wordworking, recognized by the Association of Monterey Bay Area Governments, City of Monterey, City of Salinas, City of Seaside, Transportation Agency for Monterey County, Monterey-Salinas Transit, National Steinbeck Center, Monterey Bay Aquarium, Monterey Bay Unified Air Pollution Control District, Community Alliance for Safety and Peace, Monterey Institute of International Studies, California State University Monterey Bay, Hartnell College, Stevenson School, Big Sur International Marathon, Monterey Jazz Festival, Monterey Green Action, Sierra Club-Ventana Chapter, Monterey Off Road Cycling Association, Sea Otter Classic, Velo Club Monterey, California Bicycle Coalition, Bike to Work – Santa Cruz, and many others, and recommended and featured by media including KUSP Central Coast Public Radio, KSBW, the Monterey County Weekly, the Salinas Californian, and the Monterey County Herald.

-The Transportation Agency for Monterey County further recognized the value of these bike resources and projects with a Transportation Excellence Award on January 25, 2012.
+The Transportation Agency for Monterey County further recognized the value of these bike resources and projects with a Transportation Excellence Award.

 How did Bicycling Monterey get started?

-Mari responds: My first time to bicycle in Monterey County was in 1979, when I biked to Monterey from my home in Santa Cruz, 40 miles around the bay.
+Mari responds: My first time to bicycle in Monterey County was when I biked here from my home in Santa Cruz, 40 miles around the bay.

-I’ve biked in Monterey County as a resident since moving here in 1981—although after moving to rural MoCo, my bike mileage diminished.
-There have been many years when I mostly limited my routes to my own rural area, or only biked after hauling my bike to the multi-use trail/bike path or elsewhere.
+After moving to rural Monterey County, I continued to bike.
+But for many years, I mostly limited my routes to my own rural neighborhood, or only biked after hauling my bike to the multi-use trail or elsewhere.